Julian Grenfell: Military service

 In a letter from October 1914, Grenfell had written "I adore war. ...
 It is like a big picnic but without the objectivelessness of a picnic.
 I have never been more well or more happy. ...
 It just suits my stolid health and stolid nerves and barbaric disposition.
 The fighting-excitement vitalizes everything, every sight and action.
 One loves one's fellow man so much more when one is bent on killing him."
 This contrasts sharply with the work of later war poets such as Siegfried Sassoon or Wilfred Owen, but it should be remembered that Grenfell was a professional soldier; in any event, many British veterans of the war later rejected the idea that Sassoon and Owen spoke for them.
 Historian Max Hastings says of Grenfell that he was "idolised by his peers for reasons mystifying to posterity."

 His younger brother the Honourable Gerald William (Billy) Grenfell was killed in action on 30 July 1915, within a mile of where Julian had previously been fatally wounded.
 The death of both Julian and Billy was a dreadful blow to their mother Lady (Ethel) "Ettie" Desborough, who was haunted by bereavement for the rest of her life.
 Tragically her 3rd remaining son, Ivo, was killed from a head injury sustained in a motor accident, and he died in circumstances very similar to Julian's death.

 Commemoration

 On 11 November 1985, Grenfell was among 16 Great War poets commemorated on a slate stone unveiled in Westminster Abbey's Poets' Corner.
-The inscription on the stone was written by a fellow Great War poet, Wilfred Owen and reads: "My subject is War, and the pity of War.
+The inscription on the stone was taken from Wilfred Owen's "Preface" to his poems and reads: "My subject is War, and the pity of War.
 The Poetry is in the pity."

 Today Grenfell is most remembered for his poem "Into Battle" written in May 1915, the closing lines read;